Pajasas/Mobile-Robotics/README.md

 I didn't have calibration data for the used camera, so I've used variable focal distance set by a slider.
 Calibration data could be used as well to increase accuracy.

-Because we know relative distances between key points of the house we can use cv2.solvePnP to create a projection from 3d world space to our 2d plane.
+Because the relative distances between key points of the house were known I could use cv2.solvePnP to create a projection from 3d world space to 2d plane of the picture.
-Then we use this projection to get 2d coordinates for the middle point of the pyramid in specified height.
+Then I've used this projection to get 2d coordinates for the middle point of the pyramid in specified height.

 !["Final point of a pyramid placed"](3d.png?raw=true "Final point of a pyramid placed")

 Opencv2 example: https://github.com/opencv/opencv/blob/master/samples/python/plane_ar.py .

+# Possible improvements

+This work can be improved in following ways:
+- In this case there is always a white area around the house (the paper it was printed on), so this could help to elimiate misleading corners.
+- The relative distances of key points are also so a test whether the subgraph is reasonably close to a house can be added.

 # Demos